 Yes, though the effectiveness vis-à-vis third parties depends on the need to provide proper identification, as well as execute a public document each time new receivables are transferred.
+However, the efficacy of this commitment in an insolvency scenario may be restricted in several ways.

-- 4.10 Future Receivables.
+4.10 Future Receivables.
 Can the seller commit in an enforceable manner to sell receivables to the purchaser that come into existence after the date of the receivables purchase agreement (e.g., "future flow" securitisation)?
 If so, how must the sale of future receivables be structured to be valid and enforceable?
-Is there a distinction between future receivables that arise prior to or after the seller's insolvency? - 1.
-Ordinary assignment.
+Is there a distinction between future receivables that arise prior to or after the seller's insolvency?

+1. Ordinary assignment.
 Although it is generally accepted that the transfer of future receivables may be validly agreed upon by means of an ordinary assignment, the scholars and the courts have failed to reach a common view on whether the acceptance by the purchaser (or any other formal requirement, such as the notice to the debtor) upon each receivable effectively coming into existence is necessary (thus casting a shadow of doubt on the efficacy of any such transfer until such time), or if the purchaser is ab initio the owner of such receivables from the moment they arise.
-It is thus advisable to ensure that periodic transfers are executed in public documents. - 2.
-Privileged assignment.
+It is thus advisable to ensure that periodic transfers are executed in public documents.

+2. Privileged assignment.
 The transfer of future receivables is allowed, provided that those receivables arise from the business activity of the seller within a maximum term of one year from the date of execution of the agreement or, otherwise, the future debtors are clearly identified in the agreement (please refer to question 4.1 above).